makrai/notes/szabolcsi97-scope.md

   (58) Tegnap sok diákunk meg-betegedett.
 HDistP
   (59) Tegnap sok diákunk betegedett meg.
 PredOp
 * due to the possessive construction, they are both "presuppositional" and
-* the `many' phrases are interpretable as proportional in both cases.
+* the _many_ phrases are interpretable as proportional in both cases.
 If this is
 * no standardly known reason for the sentences in (58) and (59) to be perceived as not meaning the same.
 But that is the perception no native speaker would be tempted to say otherwise, even though they might not be able to explicate the